Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: The Hamiltonian models

-Consider the inner product $\langle -, - \rangle$ in $\H (M,L,\Gc)$ that renders different configurations orthogonal and normalised. {A quick calculation shows that the all blob operators and all vertex and gauge spikes are Hermitian (self-adjoint).
-Therefore $H\colon \H (M,L,\Gc) \to \H (M,L,\Gc) $ is Hermitian. }
+Note that by construction each term {${\cal A}_v,{\cal B}_t, {\cal C}_b\colon \H(M,L,\Gc)\to \H(M,L,\Gc)$} is Hermitian, hence so is $H_L$. \end{definition} {Typically $M$ will be a 3-dimensional manifold, and the higher Kitaev model should be considered to be a model for (3+1)-dimensional topological phases \cite{WalkerWang,williamson2016hamiltonian,wan2015twisted,BCKMM,Simon,kong2014braided,SimonPhase,C,D}.
+The higher Kitaev model also makes sense if $M$ is a surface, but in this case blob operators $C^{1_E}_b$ will not appear in the model.}

-{Note that edge and vertex gauge spikes, which implement gauge invariance at vertices and tracks of a 2-lattice, and the blob operators, which enforce 2-flatness at a blob, are very different in nature.}
+{Note that vertex and edge operators, which implement gauge invariance at vertices and edges of a 2-lattice, and the blob operators, which enforce 2-flatness at a blob, are very different in nature.}